-How do you escape the many visitors that throng to Palma de Mallorca in summer?
+How do you escape the many visitors that throng to Palma in summer?
 Some come for a break from the island’s beautiful beaches; some are cruise ship passengers – disgorged from their floating holiday homes to try and ‘discover’ Mallorca’s capital in a few hours.
 Most want to spend some time relaxing over a drink or something to eat during their visit.

-Respite, relaxation and Rialto Living
+Respite, Relaxation & Rialto Living

-Cafés and bars on the main thoroughfares in the heart of Palma de Mallorca are often jammed with visitors, seeking relief from the sun and the pain of footwear inappropriate for pounding pavements.
+Cafés and bars on the main thoroughfares in the heart of Palma are often jammed with visitors, seeking relief from the sun and the pain of footwear inappropriate for pounding pavements.
 What they rarely find – unless they know where to go – is a brief respite from the bustle of this glorious cosmopolitan city.

-Eat, drink . . . browse
+Eat, Drink . . .
+Browse

-The expansion has enabled the store to relocate and enlarge its café, which now serves home-made food all day until 8pm.
+The expansion enabled the store to relocate and enlarge its café, which now serves home-made food all day until 8pm.
 Come for a coffee or cool drink and you can also enjoy anything from a cookie or cake to a more substantial savoury dish.
-My personal recommendation is their breakfast: carefully made coffee (with a chocolate), freshly squeezed orange juice and a small filled bread roll (good home-made bread) – all for 5€ and available until 11am.
+My personal recommendation is their breakfast: carefully made coffee (with a chocolate), freshly squeezed orange juice and a small filled bread roll (good home-made bread).